• Talk to an Expert

 On our Mansalu circuit trek, en route, you’ll witness precarious bridges and stunning mountain views.
 As you ascent upwards, the landscape quickly transforms from the green countryside and lush green forests to unusual rocky terrains and crystalline glaciers.

 The Manaslu trek provides you a glimpse into the Tibetan influenced culture, terrific sceneries of ice peaks like Mt.
 Manaslu, Himchuli, Himlung and Larke peak.
-Trekkers get to enjoy the fantastic local food and culture which gives them an insight into village life of Mansalu and Tsum Valley.
+Trekkers get to enjoy the fantastic local food and culture which gives them an insight into village life of Mansalu area and if you wish to include Tsum Valley let us know.

 A tranquil environment, adventure, romance and value for money makes the Manaslu circuit trek one of the best treks in Nepal.